ArshadChowdhury/mini-blogging-app/README.md

     ```

 3.  **Set up the database:**
     Create a `.env` file in the project root and add your database connection URL.
-But for local development, we'll use a SQLite database so change the schema.prisma's url to -
+But for local development, we'll use a SQLite database so we need to change this in schema.prisma -
     ```env
+    datasource db {
+      provider = "sqlite"
       url = "file:./dev.db"
+    }
     ```

-4.  **Run Prisma migrations:**
+4.  **Run Prisma generation**
-    This command will create the database file and apply the necessary schema.
+    This command will generate prisma & migration tables as necessary.
     ```bash
-    npx prisma migrate dev --name init
+    npx prisma generate
     ```

 5.  **Start the development server:**